dahimbis/Data-Science-Bootcamp/README.md

 Completed Projects:
-- Prediction of Salaries
+- E-commerce Purchases
+- 911 Calls Project
-- Titanic
+- Finance Project
-- Irish Dataset
+- Recommender Systems
+- Big Data Project
 I will update course details as soon as I complete each section.
 Expected to complete the course on 1st November 2025.